Xinx-hub-lab/git/branch_management_and_git_pull.md

 git push origin main
 ```

-### 2. Error occurred?
+### 2. Handle Errors
-If Step 1 does not work, try pulling first.
+If pushing fails, it may be due to the remote having updates that your local branch does not have.
+If this occurs:

+- First, pull the remote changes as described in steps 2 and 3.
+- After resolving any conflicts and successfully pulling, attempt to push again.

 ## Reset SSH Key (Optional)